 Any analysis and wisdom have the potential to gain wide attention via a workplace blog that is available to all employees.
 A single blog post can easily turn into an active discussion around a topic.

 This helps you gauge where your team members stand on certain issues, as many people may be more likely to speak up virtually than face-to-face.

-5) Everyone knows that sharing is a way of learning
+5) Sharing is the best way of learning